sciZer0/7/v/README.md

 The hypothesis/idea is that

+* when the list of all current Validators are known (Solana's approach), and

+* when the list is limited to some number, and

+* when each Validator is appointed to their position (added in the list) by users (Voters) through democratic voting (Competitive Quadratic Voting), and

-* when for each Validator being in the list, there is no need to have any money and put it as the stake, and
+* when <b>each Validator in the list doesn't need to have any money and put it as the stake</b>, and

-* when for each Validator, there are highly generous incentives to work properly (say, $5 million annually), and
+* when each Validator in the list is receiving the highly generous incentives (say, <b>$5 million annually</b>) for working properly, and

-* when Validators are competing very hard for being in the list in order to be receiving the highly generous incentives, and
+* when each Validator is competing with others very hard for being in the list in order to be receiving the highly generous incentives, and

-* when any malicious Validator from the list cannot do anything wrong -- since it will be automatically dropped out of the list and replaced with a Validator from the waiting list,
+* when any malicious Validator from the list cannot do anything wrong -- since it will be automatically dropped out of the list and replaced with a Validator from the waiting list, and

+* when each Validator may also be dismissed from their position (dropped out of the list) by users (Voters) through democratic voting (Competitive Quadratic Voting),

-* then the wide majority of (or all) Validators from the list will work properly, honestly,
+* <b>then the wide majority of (or all) Validators in the list will work properly, honestly,</b>

-so we might, for example, just drop out the Solana's stake-weighted selection algorithm, used to automatically (1)select (calculate) the leader-Validator from the list and (2)calculate the leader schedule from the list, and replace it with a random number selection algorithm  — to automatically (1)select (calculate) the leader-Validator from the list and (2)calculate the leader schedule from the list.
+and so we might, for example, just drop out the Solana's stake-weighted selection algorithm, used to automatically (1)select (calculate) the leader-Validator from the list and (2)calculate the leader schedule from the list, and replace it with a random number selection algorithm  — to automatically (1)select (calculate) the leader-Validator from the list and (2)calculate the leader schedule from the list.

-Importantly, as mentioned above, there is no problem to automatically exclude any Validator from the list — if the Validator would just try doing something wrong — and replace it with any other Validator from the waiting list of persons who are wanting to become Validators for getting the highly generous incentives, simultaneously, without a need have any money and put it as the stake.
+Importantly, as mentioned above, there is no problem to automatically exclude any Validator from the list — if the Validator would just try doing something wrong — and replace it with any other Validator from the waiting list of persons who are wanting to become Validators for getting the highly generous incentives, and simultaneously, without a need to have any money and put it as the stake.

 ## Highly Efficient True-Decentralization